 Ukrainian baritone Yuriy Yurchuk is the Royal Opera House principal artist, described by The Times as "the finest voice on stage ...with the immaculate Italianate line" and "rich, deep voice capable of great versatility" by Bachtrack.
-His 2017/18 engagements include Count Rodolfo (Wexford Festival Opera), Eugene Onegin (Ukraine National Opera), Ping (Zurich Opera), as well as Don Giovanni, Alfio and King (L'Ange De Nisida) covers for the Royal Opera House.
-Among 2018/19 plans are Marcello (La Boheme) and Lescaut (Manon Lescaut) for Zurich Opera, Yeletskiy (Queen of Spades) and Escamillo (Carmen) covers for Royal Opera House in London.
+His 2017/18 engagements included Count Rodolfo (Wexford Festival Opera), Eugene Onegin (Ukraine National Opera), Ping (Zurich Opera), as well as Don Giovanni, Alfio and King (L'Ange De Nisida) covers for the Royal Opera House.
+In 2018/19 Yuriy appears as Marcello (La Boheme) and Lescaut (Manon) Massenet for Zurich Opera, Conte di Luna for Opera de Bauge and covers Yeletskiy (Queen of Spades), Tchelkalov (Boris Godunov) and Escamillo (Carmen) for Royal Opera House in London.

 In 2016/2017 season at Royal Opera House he sang Schlemil (Les Contes d’Hoffmann), Baron Douphol (La Traviata), Prince Yamadori (Madama Butterfly), Flemish Deputy (Don Carlo), Mandarin (Turandot), various roles in The Nose, and covered Giorgio Germont (La Traviata) and Rodrigo Posa (Don Carlo).
 He was a member of Royal Opera young artist program in 2014/2016 seasons where he sang Eugene Onegin (Onegin), Blazes (Lighthouse), Germano (La Scala di Setta), Angelotti (Tosca), Michonet (Adriana Lecouvrer), Dumas (Andrea Chénier), Prince Yamadori (Madama Butterfly), and Johann (Werther), while covering Sharpless (Madama Butterfly), Alfio (Cavaleria Rusticana), Shekalov (Boris Godunov), Creon (Oedipe) and Shaunard (La Boheme).